 Upon acquiring the Residence Permit for Retired Non-Citizens of 50+ years, you may start investing in any type of business, as long as you are not an employee in that business, nor manage it in any way.
 No salary must be paid to you from that business as well.

 If you choose to invest in residential property, you may do so under the Integrated Resort Scheme (IRS), Real Estate Scheme (RES), Property Development Scheme (PDS) or Smart City Scheme (SCS).
 You may also acquire an apartment found in a building of at least two floors above ground floor (Ground + 2).
-Get more details about these schemes by reading this article.
+We give you more details about the PDS Scheme.

 Benefits of retiring and investing in Mauritius as a foreigner